 Her nemesis deck is kinda lame and I think theme takes a serious back seat with her design.
 But she is a solid well-balanced hero with a new and interesting playstyle.
 New cards outside of her kit, like Stealth Strike and Quinn Carrier, are great new additions for many other decks.
 Overall she’s a solid addition to the ongoing growth of Marvel Champions, even if this super-spy misses the mark in a few places.

 You may also want to check out my review of the Marvel Champions Core Set.
-If you enjoy my content consider checking out my Kofi page.

 - Interesting new style and card type centered around preparing in advance